 The identification of the actors that will interact with the MLaaS platform is key for the specification of the use cases and the functionalities that will be provided.
-Table 28 and Table 29 describe the actors of the MLaaS platform, which can be separated into two main groups: human actors and non-human actors (systems).
+Table 30 and Table 31 describe the actors of the MLaaS platform, which can be separated into two main groups: human actors and non-human actors (systems).

-Table 28: Human actors of the MLaaS platform
+Table 30: Human actors of the MLaaS platform

-Human Actors Data scientist / Al developer This actor will make use of the tools provided by the platform to: Analyse and process the data.
+Human Actors Data scientist / Al This actor will make use of the tools provided by the platform to: developer Analyse and process the data.
 Design and prepare AI models to be trained within the infrastructure.
 The actor may also use the platform to prepare an AI method or an AI Service.
-AI Application developer This actor is responsible for the creation of an AI Application by gathering a set of AI methods or AI Services that serve a common purpose.
-The AI Application may be offered as an AI Application Service, which can be consumed by other human or system actors.
-AI User / Integrator This actor will either consume single AI services or an entire AI Application Service offered directly from the platform.
-As an alternative, it will deploy AI Methods or AI Services into another infrastructure.
+Al Application developer Al User / Integrator User / Integrator This actor will either consume single AI services or an entire Application Service offered directly from the platform.
+As alternative, it will deploy AI Methods or AI Services into anoth infrastructure.
 End-user (e.g., farmer, factory operator, etc.) This actor refers to the final consumer, who is the one who benefits from the actual outcomes of the AI models and the one who will take different actions or decisions according to those results.
 Platform provider / administrator (hw + sw) This actor is the manager of the infrastructure, overseeing the in- premise deployment of the platform as well as its maintenance and updates.
 Third parties / Data providers Refers to companies or other users that benefit externally from the platform capabilities.
-ORAFI